synthead/watchy-keen/README.md

 ## Reading the time and date

-- The time is in the points field
+- The weekday and time is in the points field
 - The month is the lives (helmet) field
 - The day is the ammo field